 Any childhood is filled with scrapes and bruises.
 You’re in luck in Bethesda, where you’re likely to run into a doctor or nurse on the playground.
-The suburb is home to both the National Institutes of Health and the Walter Reed National Medical Military Center, where presidents go for their checkups.
+The suburb is home to both the

 The mountain city an hour from Denver offers a low violent crime rate, good schools, and plenty of reasons to escape to the great outdoors.
 Ski, bike or hike — you’ll never be bored on the weekends.
 With the U.S. Air Force Academy right next door, plenty of defense and tech companies call Colorado Springs home.

 Live in Houston and enjoy one of the fastest-growing economies in the nation.
 Texas ranked number two last year, behind only North Dakota.
 Houston has some of the nation’s best public high schools.
 From sailing to space camp, there are plenty of things for your little ones to do.

 Minnesota tops the list for child well-being, according to the Annie E. Casey Foundation’s annual Kids Count ranking, which considers states’ economies, family structure, healthcare and education opportunities.
 It’s relatively affordable, the schools are good, and the unemployment rate is low.

 For a city that needs no accolades, San Francisco is getting plenty of them.
 The Milken Institute ranked it as the best-performing city in the country in 2014.
 GreatSchools says it has one of the best big-city school systems in the country.
 It’s also beautiful, but you knew that.
 So what’s not to love about growing up in San Francisco?
 Maybe the cost.